GimelStudio/Gimel-Studio/README.md

 See the <a href="https://correctsyntax.com/blog/">Correct Syntax blog</a> for news and updates on releases.
 Documentation for the latest API is a bit behind.
 To help out with latest development and/or documentation, contact me at <correctsyntax@yahoo.com> or submit a Pull Request.
 Thanks!

+**IMPORTANT: Old files from versions prior to v0.4.0 (currently this dev version) cannot be opened in this and future versions.**

 # Development